Millionsfrost/N.Y.A-NSFW-Modlist-Skyrim/N.Y.A-Skyrim-NSFW.md

 < Button = Additional Attack ( Every Weapon Type has a Special Attack, if you equip an Ashes of War, same Button uses that. < Button is left of Y, in US cases Z i think.
 You can change this in the Additional Attack MCM.

-L Button = Hunters Pride ( Turning this on and off lets you do things to downed Enemies )
+L Button = Hunters Pride ( Turning this on and off lets you interact with downed Enemies, taking actions like capturing them )

 ß Button = Free Cam ( Button next after 0, can be adjustet.
 Lets you go into free Cam in Sex Scene, or well in general.
 Dont use auto Freecam.

+#### SexLab+

+This list uses SexLab+, a newer version of SexLab.

+You can check for additional SexLab mod compatibility here: https://gist.github.com/MissCorruption/887725102fb18d96d43e26555e008bbb

-On this Link here: https://gist.github.com/MissCorruption/887725102fb18d96d43e26555e008bbb On the Page above you can check whats not compatible with Sexlab+ I should also mention Sexlab+ and Pandora are in an Alpha State, so some thing Like Orgasms/Sounds, Voices, Seperate Orgasms, Schlong Control Up/Down and some other Thints dont work yet, or dont work that well.
+I should also mention Sexlab+ and Pandora are in an Alpha State, so some thing Like Orgasms/Sounds, Voices, Seperate Orgasms, Schlong Control Up/Down and some other Thints don't work yet, or don't work that well.
 I thought i just tell people upfront.
-PS: We dont have Intelligent Dirty Talk working atm in an Alpha State aswell.
+PS: We don't have Intelligent Dirty Talk working atm in an Alpha State aswell.